sunfounder/pico-2w-kit/docs/source/pyproject/py_74hc595_matrix.rst

 |sch_ledmatrix|

-The 8x8 dot matrix is controlled by two **74HC595** chips, one controlling the rows and one controlling the columns, while these two chips share G18~G20, which can greatly save the I/O ports of the Pico 2W board.
+The 8x8 dot matrix is controlled by two **74HC595** chips, one controlling the rows and one controlling the columns, while these two chips share G18~G20, which can greatly save the I/O ports of the Pico 2 W board.

-Pico 2W needs to output a 16-bit binary number at a time, the first 8 bits are given to the 74HC595 which controls the rows, and the last 8 bits are given to the 75HC595 which controls the columns, so that the dot matrix can display a specific pattern.
+Pico 2 W needs to output a 16-bit binary number at a time, the first 8 bits are given to the 74HC595 which controls the rows, and the last 8 bits are given to the 75HC595 which controls the columns, so that the dot matrix can display a specific pattern.

 Q7': Series output pin, connected to DS of another 74HC595 to connect multiple 74HC595s in series.